IQ Archive

 February 18, 2026

-How smart is ChatGPT really?
-We compare the latest AI benchmarks against human IQ scores, analyzing the 'Jagged Frontier' where machines crush geniuses but fail at toddler tasks.
+Exactly how terrifyingly smart is GPT-5 really compared to a human?
+We deeply, rigorously compare the very latest advanced AI benchmarks directly against standard human IQ scores, deeply analyzing the chaotic 'Jagged Frontier' where machines completely effortlessly crush certified human geniuses but totally fail at basic toddler tasks.

 Read More →